 - Location: 3799-3 Taro-Gawa Yusuhara-Cho, Takaoka-gun, Kochi Prefecture, Japan

-- Client and Developer: Tomio Yano, Town Mayor of Yusuhara
+- Client: Tomio Yano, Town Mayor of Yusuhara

 - Site Area: 14736.47 sqm

 - Project year: 2011

 Accumulation of hanegi evokes the traditional construction method of “to-kyo”(square framing) employed in Japan and China, which was devised to support the load from the eaves.
 By repeating this method persistently to the scale of a bridge, we were able to present a completely new expression of architecture, while keeping its Asian appearance.

 – Kengo Kuma Architects